The Anatomy of a Relationship: A Collection of Essays on the Evolution of U.S.-Mexico Cooperation on Border Management

 Professor and Graduate Director, Department of Political Science and International Relations, University of San Diego; Director, "Justice in Mexico" Project

-Associate Professor of International Studies, Centro de Investigación y Docencia Económicas (CIDE)
+Associate Professor, Centro de Investigación y Docencia Económicas (CIDE)

 Carlos de la Parra